 The problem is exacerbated by the fact that any French lesson generally focuses first on French pronunciation and learning to recognise the words, rather than spelling words correctly.

-One of the biggest aspects of not learning correct spelling in French is the risk misunderstanding misspelled words.
+One of the biggest aspects of not learning correct spelling in French is the risk of misunderstanding misspelt words.

-Superprof now endeavours to shine the light on commonly misspelled words in French, not on a per word basis, but by pointing out the spelling rules and why it is so vital to avoid those spelling mistakes.
+Superprof endeavours to shine the light on commonly misspelt words in French, not on a per word basis, but by pointing out the spelling rules and why it is so vital to avoid those spelling mistakes.
 And, don't forget, tutors are readily available to help you learn the language.
 Searching for French lessons London produces the most results for face to face courses on Superprof but there are always plenty of tutors available for French lessons online.

 The French language is lousy with same-sounding words, which makes it truly difficult to determine which one is called for at any given time.